shAsh8bit/constellix-ai-scraper/README.md

 # Constellix AI Scraper

-A powerful Opensource LLM-driven web scraping library that lets you query web pages using natural language.
+A powerful Opensource LLM-driven web scraping library that lets you query and automate web pages using natural language.

 ## Installation